kumartanuj4/Shows/README.md

 # TvshowGuide
 steps to run this app on your IDE(VS Code);

-Simplly clone it for gitthub by using git cone command;
+Simplly clone it for gitthub by using git clone command;

 run npm install;